lnclem05/lnclem05.github.io/projects/recordDatabase.md

 Database.h is a header file that contains the function declarations for the methods used in database.c.
 These functions include addRecord, printAllRecords, findRecord, and deleteRecord.

 Database.c is a file written in C that implements the function declarations from the database.h file.
 It contains a set of functions that manage a database of bank records, each with account numbers, names, and addresses.
-The functions allow adding new records (addRecord), printing all records (printAllRecords), finding a record by account number (findRecord), and deleting a record by account number (deleteRecord).
+The functions allow adding new records to the linked list (addRecord), printing all records (printAllRecords), finding a record by account number (findRecord), and deleting a record from the linked list by account number (deleteRecord).
 When one of the functions is called, database.c will print that function's name, and what record it was called on.
 The function addRecord can be seen below:

 ```cpp
 void addRecord(struct record ** record, int num, char name[], char address[]){